Steve goes spearfishing with Ronnie Collins and Greg Fonts to target Amberjack season.

 Hunters draw a permit to hunt the Mills Creek region Alaska's Kenai Peninsula.
 Steven holds one of the permits this year, and he and his brother Danny backpack into the mountains, into country they've never seen, in hopes of finding a billy goat.

-Rinella heads out on an archery hunt for Javelina in the canyons of West Texas.
+Rinella heads out on an Archery hunt for Javelina in the canyons of West Texas.

 Steven Rinella joins his friend, wildlife biologist Brandt Meixell, on a remote trip to some untouched Alaska wetlands.